Educational Psychology Overview

 - Master of Science in Educational Psychology: Applied Behavior Analysis Concentration (36 credits)

-Both programs also include a course sequence approved by the Behavior Analyst Certification Board to align with the Fourth Edition Task List.
-The Behavior Analyst Certification Board credentials professionals as Board Certified Behavior Analysts (BCBAs).
-To qualify for BCBA certification, individuals must obtain an approved graduate degree, complete an approved course sequence, engage in supervised practice, and pass a national examination.
+Both programs of study also include a course sequence verified by the Behavior Analyst Certification Board (BACB) to meet specific faculty and coursework standards.
+The BACB credentials professionals as Board Certified Behavior Analysts (BCBAs).
+To qualify for BCBA certification, individuals must complete approved behavior analytic coursework, obtain an acceptable graduate degree, engage in supervised practice, and pass a national examination.